vicholp/idk/app/Commands/readme.md

 # Commands

-Here you can register command that will be executed from the command line.
+Here you can register commands that can be executed from the command line.

 For example, the `RouteCommand.php` file defines a function `list()`.
 You can execute this function with: